JordanMartinez/purescript-ecosystem-update/README.md

 # If any fixes need to be done separately / after the fact
 # ./apply.sh 1 prelude ffi
 ./pr.sh 1 prelude

+# Once the PR is merged...
+echo "prelude" >> finished-dependencies.txt
+./mkLibDeps.sh
+# Do the next repo until finished
 ```

 [./init.sh](./init.sh) sets up all the tools you need to make the scripts work.